RubixML/ML/CONTRIBUTING.md

 ```

 ### Static Analysis
-Static analysis is an important component of our overall testing and quality assurance strategy.
+Static code analysis is an integral part of our overall testing and quality assurance strategy.
 Static analysis allows us to catch bugs before they make it into the codebase.
 Therefore, it is important that your updates pass static analysis at the level set by the project lead.

 To run static analysis:
 ```sh